-TM4J Cloud does not support test data to be used within test cases at this time, though the feature is on our backlog.
+Yes, TM4J Cloud supports test data to be used within test cases.

 With our REST API, which is free when you install Test Management for Jira, you can access testing data from Jira and carry out a variety of useful tasks, such as migrating from another tool by importing your data, integrating with automated testing tools, and more.
 By using the API, you can publish automated test-execution results to Test Management for Jira and use our powerful reporting to view metrics on your entire testing process.
 The API is HTTP-based and can be used from any framework, programming language, or tool.

 Check our REST API for more info.

 Absolutely!
 TM4J supports custom fields for test cases, test cycles, and test plans.
 (Custom fields for test executions are coming soon, too.)

 Check out Configuring TM4J to learn how to set them up.